gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 ## GNU/Linux

-There are multiple packages available for GNU/Linux on the SEGGER download site, built as Debian/Red Hat packages, in 32/64-bit versions, or plain TGZ archives.
+As already mentioned, there are multiple packages available for GNU/Linux on the SEGGER download site, built as Debian/Red Hat packages, in 32/64-bits versions, or plain TGZ archives.
 Select the one appropriate for you system and use the specific tools to install the package.
 For example, on Ubuntu, to install the 64-bit .deb file, use the following command:

 	$ sudo dpkg -i ~/Downloads/jlink_5.2.7_x86_64.deb